pyeventsourcing/eventsourcing/README.md

 When the command method `make_it_so()` is called on an instance of the `World` class, a `SomethingHappened` event is triggered with the value of the `what` argument.
-The event object is used to append the value `what` to the `history` of the `World` aggregate instance.
 The event is "applied" to the aggregate using the body of the decorated method.
+Hence, the value `what` is appended to the `history` of the `World` aggregate instance.

 ```python
 # Execute aggregate commands.